18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * You can do that by typing `./go init`.

 > (This is running a lot of commands in the background that you don't need to worry about.
 It's downloading and installing a few things called "gems."
 Gems are little bundles of programs written in the programming language ruby that do really specific things.
 Jekyll is a gem, and our version of Jekyll, needs to use a few other gems to run and make the site work.
-The last thing it does is build the site out for you.)
+The last thing it does is build the site out for you.
+You should only need to do this once.)

-* To see what the site looks like, you can type `.\go serve`.
+* To see what the site looks like, you can type `./go serve`.

 > This builds the site and gives you an address where you can visit the site.
 It should be `127.0.0.1:4000`.
 You can copy and paste the server address directly into a browser to double-check.
 To stop the server, press CTRL + C. If you try to access the server after pressing CTRL + C, you won't see anything.